mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 - The beta phase is over.
 You can now download `v5.0.0`.
 - Dozens of bugs have been fixed since the first alpha.
-- A few improvements to DX and overall API consistency.
+- DX and overall API consistency has been improved.
 - Improved customizability.
 - Follow the [installation instructions](https://mui.com/x/react-date-pickers/getting-started/) and the [migration guide](https://mui.com/x/react-date-pickers/migration-lab/).